shubhammalik06/namaste-react/README.md

 # Lazy Loading using lazy and Suspense
 - const <Component-Name> = lazy(() => import(<component-path>));
 - Router under <Suspense><Component-name></Suspense> : We do this because component takes time to load and the react gets to know we are lazy loading the component.

+# Redux Toolkit
+- Install library : npm install @reduxjs/toolkit and react-redux
+- build our store
+- connect our store to our app
+- slice cart slice
+- dispatch actions
+- selector